Prospects for Beyond the Standard Model Physics Searches at the Deep Underground Neutrino Experiment: Dark Matter Probes

 Dark matter is a crucial ingredient to understand the cosmological history of the universe, and the most up-to-date measurements suggests the existence of \dword{dm} with a density parameter ($\Omega_{c}$) of 0.264~\cite{Aghanim:2018eyx}.
 In light of this situation, a tremendous amount of experimental effort has gone into the search for \dword{dm}-induced signatures, for example, \dword{dm} direct and indirect detections and collider searches.
 However, no ``smoking-gun'' signals have been discovered thus far while more parameter space in relevant \dword{dm} models is simply ruled out.
 It is noteworthy that most conventional \dword{dm} search strategies are designed to be sensitive to signals from the \dword{wimp}, one of the well-motivated \dword{dm} candidates, whose mass range is from a few GeV to tens of TeV.
 The non-observation of \dword{dm} via non-gravitational interactions actually motivates unconventional or alternative \dword{dm} search schemes.
 One such possibility is a search for experimental signatures induced by boosted, hence relativistic, \dword{dm} for which a mass range smaller than that of the weak scale is often motivated.

 One of the possible ways to produce and then detect relativistic \dword{dm} particles can be through accelerator experiments, for example, neutrino beam experiments~\cite{Alexander:2016aln,Battaglieri:2017aum,LoSecco:1980nf,Acciarri:2015uup,Dutta:2019nbn}.
 Due to highly intensified beam sources, large signal statistics is usually expected so that this sort of search strategy can allow for significant sensitivity to \dword{dm}-induced signals despite the feeble interaction of \dword{dm} with \dword{sm} particles.
-DUNE will perform a search for the relativistic scattering of \dword{ldm} at the \dword{nd}, as it is close enough to the beam source to sample a substantial level of \dword{dm} flux, assuming that \dword{dm} is produced.
+DUNE will perform a search for the relativistic scattering of \dword{ldm}, whose lowest mass particle is denoted as $\chi$ throughout this section, at the \dword{nd}, as it is close enough to the beam source to sample a substantial level of \dword{dm} flux, assuming that \dword{dm} is produced.

 Alternatively, it is possible that \dword{bdm} particles are created in the universe under non-minimal dark-sector scenarios~\cite{Agashe:2014yua,Belanger:2011ww}, and can reach terrestrial detectors.
-For example, one can imagine a two-component \dword{dm} scenario in which a lighter component is usually a subdominant relic with direct coupling to \dword{sm} particles, while the heavier is the cosmological \dword{dm} that pair-annihilates directly to a lighter \dword{dm} pair, not to \dword{sm} particles.
+For example, one can imagine a two-component \dword{dm} scenario in which a lighter component ($\chi$) is usually a subdominant relic with direct coupling to \dword{sm} particles, while the heavier (denoted as $\psi$ throughout this section) is the cosmological \dword{dm} that pair-annihilates directly to a lighter \dword{dm} pair, not to \dword{sm} particles.
 Other mechanisms such as semi-annihilation in which a \dword{dm} particle pair-annihilates to a (lighter) \dword{dm} particle and a dark sector particle that may decay away are also possible~\cite{DEramo:2010keq,Huang:2013xfa,Berger:2014sqa}.
 In typical cases, the \dword{bdm} flux is not large and thus large-volume neutrino detectors are desirable to overcome the challenge in statistics (for an exception, see~\cite{Cherry:2015oca,Giudice:2017zke,Cui:2017ytb,Bringmann:2018cvk}).